 "The song is the boss and we are its humble servants".

-Given the innate complexity and time-consuming practices involved in this style of production, such albums are not as financially viable as they were in the 90s.
+I believe that music should be produced so the result is how the music should sound — not just what the hourly budget affords.
+That's why I offer the option to mix per song.
+You don’t have to mix flat rate, but if you are mixing full band material — it is quite affordable for the level of mix that you get.
+Given the innate complexity and time-consuming practices involved in the style of production in which I specialize — such albums are not as financially viable as they were in the 90s.
 Just because the money is not there, however, does not mean the music cannot exist.
 It must... and I am here to ensure its existence.

-As a musician, I care about music and want to provide musicians with an intangible experience.
+As a musician, I care deeply about music and want to provide musicians with an intangible experience.
 One that results in recordings with character and vibe, whether it is a single or an album.
 Such an experience is beyond simply booking hours.